akash-ind/Enterpret-Ingestion-Proejct/Readme.md

 ### Better implementation of the Pull model:

 1. Pulling is an important part of application, we must be aware about any errors or progress.
-We should be using Airflow schedulers to run for every application and return us the successful or failed notification for every task.
+We should be using something like Airflow schedulers to run for every application and return us the successful or failed notification for every task.
 2. Ingestion can be asynchronous in nature.